roboconf/roboconf.github.io/en/user-guide-0.6/specifying-automatic-reactions.md

 It is optional.
 It means you can write `time window is 120s` or `time window is 120`.

 When not specified, there is no timing window.
-Any new event that trigger the rule will be considered.
+Any new event that triggers the rule will be considered.